 YouTube commenters trying to analyze Rez‘s ending are hilarious:

 “o, the machine you had to destroy to save the female figure is “The Machine”?
 Then, you, like, turn into a butterfly and you, like, see all new colors or something?
 I’ve always thought everyone saying the entire population of Japan is on drugs was just the only thing that would describe everything Japanese, this game… It leans me a small bit towards that theory, [though] not entirely…”

 And then, the person who had uploaded this perfect play-through of the final stage of Rez, who must consider the game a masterpiece if he is willing to play it until he can score 100% across the board on the hardest stage, replies with this:

 “I think the whole story is basically that there’s a virus taking over the network, which is basically the girl turning evil.
 Once you clear everything out she returns to normal and you save the world!
 Yahoo!

 Haha yes and I totally understand the Japanese thing.
-Last night my friends and I watched some Japanese movie that was like an anime in real life and there was some crazy shit going on, we were confused nearly the whole time!”
+Last night my friends and I watched some Japanese movie that was like an anime in real life and there was some crazy stuff going on, we were confused nearly the whole time!”

 There you have it!
 Not going to touch that one any further.

 If Rez were a carnival ride, it would be Disney’s “Pirates of the Caribbean”, where all of the pirates were replaced by naked, faceless, sandpaper-smooth department store mannequins standing in front of blue screens.
 When you got to the end, butterfly-shaped confetti would rain down on your little boat.